-With a population of 207,948, 79,026 total housing units (homes and apartments), and a median house value of $262,264, Tacoma real estate prices are well above average cost compared to national prices.
+With 211,277 people, 79,026 houses or apartments, and a median cost of homes of $270,617, Tacoma real estate prices are well above average cost compared to national prices.

 Single-family detached homes are the single most common housing type in Tacoma, accounting for 62.81% of the city's housing units.
 Other types of housing that are prevalent in Tacoma include large apartment complexes or high rise apartments ( 26.01%), duplexes, homes converted to apartments or other small apartment buildings ( 8.06%), and a few row houses and other attached homes ( 2.73%).

 The most prevalent building size and type in Tacoma are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 49.18% owning and 50.82% renting.

 There is a lot of housing in Tacoma built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Tacoma built between 1940-1969 ( 28.53%).
 A lesser amount of the housing stock also hails from before 1939 ( 27.22%).
 There's also some housing in Tacoma built between 2000 and later ( 10.42%).

 Real estate appreciation rates in Tacoma's have tracked to near the national average over the last then years, with the annual appreciation rate averaging 0.21% during the period.